Budget 2020: Companies Act to be amended to decriminalise civil offences

 Prime Minister Narendra Modi had earlier said that the government was working to decriminalise parts of the Companies Act to make it easier to do business in the country.

-Many provision of the law had already been decriminalised and work was on to bring in more changes, PM Modi had said.
+Many provisions of the law had already been decriminalised and work was on to bring in more changes, PM Modi had said.